 Gone are the days wherein companies should be focusing on how much stuff they’re pushing out into the market and how much it costs them to do so.
 Although using volume and cost as a metric to measure success isn’t all bad, there are far more important things to focus on if you want to be customer-centric approved.

 The solution: Try to think about brand loyalty and engagement as another means to measure.
 Especially if your product or service is something that people would want to get into the habit of buying, consider gaining the trust of patrons and see if they come back around or not.
-This will prove to be more useful of a metric for the longevity of your company.
+This will prove to be more useful for a metric for the longevity of your company.

 Mistake #4: Babysitting should be a thing of the past

-This is applicable to those companies who have external stakeholders.
+This is applicable to those companies that have external stakeholders.
 Some CEO’s make the mistake of breaking their backs to try and appease their investors left and right.
 Though this may seem to be a good solution, it won’t get you very far in the long run.

 The solution: Make sure that you and your external stakeholders are aligned in terms of the metrics you use to measure success.
 Some external stakeholders have a habit of using the old volume and cost metrics, but if you don’t use those things to weigh how effective your strategies are, you must tell them.